carmenhg/EC528_Fall21_Project/README.md

 <!--#Again, the description should be specific enough that you can determine whether user A, performing action B, is a member of the set of users the project is designed for.-->

 ## 3. Scope and Features Of The Project:

+The prototype is currently a distributed application built with [Ray](https://www.ray.io)

 The raw image datasets are currently stored in the Google Cloud Platform.